Jirny: Etymology

 The initial name of the settlement was Jireň (in old Czech also written as Jureň).
 The name was derived from the personal name Jiren/Juren (a variant of the name Jiří), meaning "Jiren's/Juren's".
 In the 15th century, the Latin name Girnie was used, and from this name the Czech name Jirny was derived.

 Geography

 Jirny is located about 9 km east of Prague.
-It lies in a flat landscape of the Central Elbe Table.
-Návesní Pond is located in the centre of the municipality.
+It lies in a flat landscape in the Central Elbe Table.
+The stream Jirenský potok flows through the municipality.
+The fishpond Návesní rybník is located in the centre of the municipality.

 History

 The first written mention of Jirny is from 1350, when there was a stone fortress.
 For centuries, Jirny was mostly the property of various lesser nobles.
 Until the Thirty Years' War, there were two villages in the area of today's municipality: Jirny and Jiřenec.
 After the war, in the 17th century, the area was rebuilt as one village.

 Transport

-The D11 motorway from Prague to Hradec Králové passes through the municipality.
+The D11 motorway from Prague to Hradec Králové runs through the municipality.